TIY-Austin-Front-End-Engineering/Curriculum/INSTALL.md

 In iTerm2 type the command `git`.
 If it is not already installed, it will prompt you with instructions on how to install.

+You should also identify yourself to git.
+Use the following commands:

+git config --global user.name "Your Name" git config --global user.email you@example.com

 ### Sublime Text 3
 > Sublime Text is a sophisticated text editor for code, markup and prose.
 You'll love the slick user interface, extraordinary features and amazing performance.